singhmohit14072002/Minor-Project/README.md

 # Minor-Project
-- This is my college minor project.
+- This is my college minor project and.
 - To run this project follow below steps

 <details>